mattdiener/circuitz/README.md

 # circuitz

-Circuitz is a puzzle game where the main objective is to power all of the game's sinks.
+circuitz is a puzzle game where the main objective is to power all of the game's sinks.

 ![](./docs/gameplay_example.gif)